XZzYassin/pact-lang.org/docs/beginner/testing-pact-code-in-the-sdk.md

 Before starting this tutorial, it helps to have completed the following pre-requisites.

-* <a href="./beginner/pact-on-atom-sdk\.html"target="_blank">Pact Development on Atom SDK</a>: The SDK is required for testing in the SDK.
+* <a href="./beginner/pact-on-atom-sdk.html" target="_blank">Pact Development on Atom SDK</a>: The SDK is required for testing in the SDK.
 You can get up and running with the SDK using this tutorial.

-* <a href="./beginner/project-loans\.html"target="_blank">Project: Loans</a>: You will be building a REPL file for the Loans project covered in a separate tutorial.
+* <a href="./beginner/project-loans.html" target="_blank">Project: Loans</a>: You will be building a REPL file for the Loans project covered in a separate tutorial.
 This isn’t required but is a helpful way to better understand the smart contract used throughout this tutorial.

 ___